Variance propagation for density surface models: A new model for group size

 \section{A new model for group size}

-Our variance propagation method addresses when detectability depends only on effort covariates, not for individual covariates such as group size.
+Our variance propagation method so far works if detectability depends only on effort covariates, but not for individual covariates such as group size.
 Incorporating individual covariates in the detection function is not problematic but it is not obvious how to allow for these different detection probabilities in the GAM.
-Further, it is not obvious how to combine predictions of different group sizes since average group sizes may vary spatially \citep{Ferguson:2006ex}.
+Further, it is not obvious how to combine predictions of different group sizes since average group sizes may vary spatially.

-One approach is to use Horvitz-Thompson estimates of abundance \textit{per segment} as the response in the model, correcting for detectability in the response rather than incorporating it via the offset of the model \citep{Hedley:2004et}, but this does not allow variance propagation.
-One could fit a separate spatial model to subsets of the data for each group size, though it seems inefficient to not share information between subsets of the data.
-To account for group size variation in space and in detectability we propose a new model that allows us to propagate variance in the manner described above.
+One approach is to use the Horvitz-Thompson-adjusted response described in the previous section, but as mentioned above this does not allow variance propagation.
+One could fit separate spatial models to subsets of the data for each group size, but it seems inefficient to not share information between subsets of the data.
+Next, we show instead how to extend our variance-propagation method to deal with group size.

-We form $M$ categories of group sizes, denoted $\{g_{m};m=1,\ldots,M\}$, where groups within each category have similar detectabilities and fit a detection function incorporating these group size categories.
+We form $M$ categories of group sizes, denoted $\{g_{m};m=1,\ldots,M\}$, where groups within each category have similar detectability, and fit a detection function incorporating these group size categories.
 We then fit a GAM to an $M$-fold replicate of the dataset, with the response in the $m^{\text{th}}$ replicate of the $i^{\text{th}}$ segment being $n_{im}$, the number of groups in category $m$ that were seen in that segment.
-(The total number of observations is unchanged; each observation is allocated to just one of the ``replicates'').
+(The total number of observations is unchanged; each observation is allocated to just one of the ``replicates''.)
 Group size category (as a factor) is included as an explanatory variable, and smooths are modified to allow similar variations in density of groups with different sizes.
 There are no extra assumptions in this formulation from the model in Section \ref{sec:varprop}, except to assume that the numbers of groups of different size categories in a given segment are independent, given the underlying density (which is allowed to vary with group size).